grenovales/codelakeland-serverless-react/README.md

 #### VSCode

 You should be fine all configurations to debug the examples are already included in this repository.
-However here's the link to configure VSCode for debuggin. https://code.visualstudio.com/docs/nodejs/reactjs-tutorial#_debugging-react
+However here's the link to configure VSCode for debugging. https://code.visualstudio.com/docs/nodejs/reactjs-tutorial#_debugging-react

 #### The Rest